There are tons of things to see and do in Catalunya, and I always do my best to get out and to explore.

-Menu del Dia
+The Menu del Dia

 You do have to book a table on the days when they serve up their paella, but for me, their black rice is the best.
-Salty and ever so subtly squidy this is my personal measure of a good restaurant in Spain and Xiringuito’s wins hands down for their version of it.
+Salty and ever so subtly squidy this is my personal measure of a good restaurant in Spain and Xiringuito wins hands down for their version of it.

-Hiking to the Santos Cross
+Hiking to the Cruz de Santos (Saint’s Cross)